 Fees – for individuals between £35 – £65 for 60 mins.
 For couples £50 – £80 for 75 minutes.
 When possible, I try to accommodate for people’s different financial circumstances and we then need to agree a fee.

-I’m afraid that I do “usually” charge for cancelled appointments.
+I’m afraid that I do “usually” charge for cancelled appointments where we can’t rearrange it in the same week.
 I say “usually” because if it is “an act of God”, as it were, that gets in the way, I don’t charge.
 This creates a grey area which can be difficult, but I work with that.
-I restrict the number of clients I see, which keeps me healthy as well as fresh for my clients, but means cancelled sessions are a problem because of the effect on my income.
+I restrict the number of clients I see, which keeps me healthy as well as fresh for my clients, but this means that cancelled sessions are more of a problem for me.

 Confidentiality & Codes of Ethics

 I am committed to upholding the UKAHPP, BACP and UKCP codes of ethics.
 These include many aspects of my responsibilities towards my clients including maintaining strict confidentiality, in all but the most extreme situations.
 You are most welcome to look up these codes via the links on the Professional Links page.